CogStack/CogStack-NiFi/docs/deploy/services.md

 Re-run the above if you change the values.
 Make sure to delete old instances of Jupyter-hub containers, and Jupyter single-user containers for each user.
 DO NOT delete their volumes, you don't want to delete their data!

 ## Git-ea

 This is a GitHub/GitLab equivalent.
 Feel free to use it if you organisation doesn't allow access to Github, etc.

+### ENV/settings files:

+    - `/services/gitea/app.ini`` - this is the file you will need to edit manually for settings for now, ENV file will soon be available.